HISTORY OF EMERGENCY MANAGEMENT

 President Newman suggested that the board may need a nominating committee for filling vacancies, and this should be discussed at the next meeting.

-There are no records to support this entry, but by comparing other records it is apparent that President-Elect Jody Zorsch became Acting President in April.
+[EDITOR’s NOTE: There are no records to support this entry, but by comparing other records it is apparent that President-Elect Jody Zorsch became Acting President in April.
 There were apparently no formal proceedings to make her the President in the official absence of President Newman.
-In fact, Janice returned to preside as President at the conference in September.
-At the time, the by-laws were not clear about succession.
+She returned to preside as President at the conference in September.

 Membership Chairman John Riley said he had not been able to communicate with Treasurer Danette Rolen for membership lists or activity.
 Mr. Riley said he would be soliciting members at a veterans’ meeting later this month.